bsmith89/midas2-wiki/Home.md

 ### Important Concepts

-In this section, we will introduce the species and sample filters, the genomic site filters, the compute of population SNV in MIDAS 2.0, and the chunkified pileup.
+In this section, we will introduce the species and sample filters, the genomic site filters, the compute of population SNV in MIDAS2, and the chunkified pileup.
 Beginner users can skip this section and go straight to [Sample commands]().